angular/angular-cli/CONTRIBUTING.md

 export { foo };
 ```
 There are currently not supported by the API guardian.
-To overcome this limitiation we created `_golden-api.ts` in certain packages.
+To overcome this limitation we created `_golden-api.ts` in certain packages.

 When adding a new API, it might be the case that you need to add it to `_golden-api.ts`.